kallaway/100-days-of-code/log.md

 **Thoughts**: However images are in bytes.
 Need to re-think and draw out architecture to understand what I want to accomplish

 **Link(s) to work**:

+### Day 22: August 21st, 2020

+**Today's Progress**: Created lambda function that post and gets ingo from dynamo db while using serverless

+**Thoughts**: Glad that I am getting use to cloud services.
+Serverless is super cool and learning a ton.

+**Link(s) to work**: Will deploy to gitHub once clean up is done

 Example:
 ### Day 2: June 14th, 2020 (Example 2)
 ##### (delete me or comment me out)